ShinniUwU/cocaina/README.md

 ## Disclaimer

 Hey, before you dive in, just a friendly reminder: this site is all in good fun.
-We don't promote or endorse any substance abuse.
+I don't promote or endorse any substance abuse.
 It's all about enjoying the absurdity of the internet and meme culture.
-So, sit back, relax, and enjoy the ride!

 Now, go ahead and click that link above.
-Let the meme magic begin! 🚀